ENGLISH LEARNER PROGRAMS - OVERVIEW

 What services are provided for English learners at the middle school level?

 Middle school programs vary, based on student needs.
-In general, students at the Beginning through low Intermediate levels of proficiency (SEI students) are placed in a separate basic ed./humanities class for part of the day, or they may be placed in a separate English language development class for one period per day.
-At some schools with larger English learner populations, students at the Intermediate level of proficiency are also placed in a separate class for part of the day.
+In general, students at the lower levels of proficiency are placed in a separate basic ed./humanities class for part of the day, or they may be placed in a separate English language development class for one period per day.
+At some schools with larger English learner populations, students at the higher levels of proficiency are also placed in a separate class for part of the day.
 In general, students are in regular classes for the rest of their day, with support.
 Students at the higher levels of proficiency are placed in regular classes for the entire day, with appropriate support being provided by the regular classroom teacher.
-Meadowbrook Middle School also provides social studies instruction in Spanish as a waiver (bilingual) program option.
+Meadowbrook Middle School also provides social studies instruction in Spanish as a (bilingual) program option.
 Some English learners may also receive support from the school’s English learner program instructional assistant(s).
 State-adopted textbooks with supporting supplementary materials are used across content areas, based on student needs.

 ENGLISH LEARNER PROGRAMS – HIGH SCHOOL